Meta Prompting for AI Systems: Meta Prompting

+\end{proposition} \begin{proof} Because $h=g\circ f$, the result is exactly the composition-preservation axiom in the definition of a functor.
+The statement concerns equality of prompt transformations in $\mathcal{P}$, not equality of downstream model behavior. \end{proof}

+A functorial mapping may be designed by a human, synthesized by a program, or proposed by an LLM and then checked against the identity and composition laws.
+RMP, introduced in Sec.~\ref{sec:recursive-mp}, concerns repeated edits to prompt instances and is logically separate from the existence of the functor $\mathcal{M}$.

-\textbf{Example of Meta Prompting. } Consider the task of solving a quadratic equation, which in \(\mathcal{T}\) could be represented as an object \(Q\).
-The Meta Prompting functor \(M\) maps \(Q\) to a structured prompt \(P\) in \(\mathcal{P}\) (see \cref{fig:meta-prompt-quadratic}), which might outline steps like identifying coefficients, computing the discriminant, and using the quadratic formula.
-This prompt \(P\) guides the LLM in solving any quadratic equation by following the structured approach, regardless of the specific coefficients involved.
+\paragraph{Example of Meta Prompting.} Consider the task schema of solving $ax^2+bx+c=0$ for real coefficients $a,b,c$ with $a\neq0$, represented by an object $Q\in\operatorname{Ob}(\mathcal{T})$.
+The functor assigns a prompt space $\mathcal{M}(Q)$, and a particular template $p_Q\in\mathcal{M}(Q)$ (Fig.~\ref{fig:meta-prompt-quadratic}) can specify steps for identifying coefficients, computing the discriminant, and applying the quadratic formula.
+The template is applicable to any instance satisfying the declared coefficient assumptions; whether an LLM follows it correctly remains empirical.

-\textbf{Characteristics of Meta Prompting. } Meta Prompting prioritizes the form and structure over content, using syntax as a guiding template for the expected response or solution.
-It employs abstracted examples as frameworks, illustrating the structure of problems and solutions without focusing on specific details.
-Drawing from type theory, Meta Prompting emphasizes the categorization of components in a prompt, such as problem statements, solution steps, and conclusions, and focuses on their logical arrangement and interrelationships to ensure a coherent and structured approach to problem-solving.
-This technique is versatile and applicable across various domains, capable of providing structured responses to a wide range of problems.
-By concentrating on structural patterns, Meta Prompting offers a clear roadmap for problem-solving, aiding in the navigation of complex topics.
+\paragraph{Characteristics of Meta Prompting.} Meta Prompting prioritizes form and structure over content by using a syntactic template for the expected response.
+Placeholders describe the roles of problem statements, intermediate steps, checks, and conclusions without providing worked task instances.
+The type-theoretic analogy is operational only when these fields are parsed or validated; otherwise, it remains an informal specification expressed in natural language.